Contents

 Want more ways to make reading engaging?
 Visit our Helping Children Learn to Read guide for ideas and inspiration.

-Fun Reading Activities for Bonfire Night
+Fun reading activities for Bonfire Night

-1. Storytelling by the Fire
+1. Storytelling by the fire

 There’s something magical about sharing stories beside a glowing fire.
 Whether you’re reading from a book or telling your own tale, it’s a wonderful way to end the evening.